cyberbotics/webots/docs/guide/web-simulation.md

 If you have a headless system, i.e., a system without any physical monitors attached, then with the NVIDIA graphics card you could fake a monitor in the X session.
 This solution basically consists in adding a screen configuration to the X server configuration file by copying the Extended Display Identification Data (EDID) of a temporary attached monitor.

+#### Startup Procedure

+The startup procedure is the following:

+1. Start all the simulation servers (`simulation_server.py`).
+2. Start the session server (`session_server.py`).

+This procedure should be automated in a startup script, so that the servers are restarted after a reboot of the machine.

+This folder also contains a `server.sh` utility script to automatically start and stop `session_server.py` and `simulation_server.py` with a given configuration file.

+Please make sure that the `WEBOTS_HOME` variable is set before running the simulation and session server scripts.

 #### Using Docker

 The simulation server can also be run in a Docker container.